 My claim: #1 is a rare special case of #2, which is in turn a rare special case of #3. #3 is the generally correct story.

-I think Caplan is right, as far as he goes.
-However, he misses that #3 is itself a rare special case of a fourth possibility: "After a cursory glance at his application, I perceive this applicant to have a sufficiently high probability of not being the highest MVP applicant that collecting more information is imprudent."
+- "After a cursory glance at his application, I perceive this applicant to have a sufficiently high probability of having a MVP below the wage we're offering that collecting more information is imprudent."

 Consider that most applications are sent for a particular job position, either an existing position that has been vacated by a previous employee or a newly-created specific position.
 Most employers will be looking for the one best employee to fill that specific position.
 When that is the case, the employer can safely discard all applications that are unlikely to be that one best employee, even those applications that have a MVP higher than the wage offered.